-If you are planning on skiing more than two days in Colorado or even outside of Colorado your cheapest option for buying lift tickets is to purchase them in advance!
-You may find that buying a “Pass” is going to be your best option as well.
-Liftopia is an awesome site to find great deals on lift tickets and rental equipment too!
+If you are planning on skiing more than two days in or outside Colorado, your cheapest option for lift tickets is to purchase them in advance!
+You may find that buying a “pass” is going to be your best option.
+Liftopia is an awesome site to find great deals on lift tickets and rental equipment.

 Epic Pass – Vail Resorts owns basically all the resorts on I-70.
-So if you plan on skiing 2x a year or more than 4 days you should defiantly consider buying a pass.
-Note that you can’t get discounted passes on Liftopia for Epic Resorts aka Vail owned Resorts.
+So, if you plan on skiing 2x a year or more than four days, you should definitely consider buying a pass.
+Important to note that you can’t get discounted passes on Liftopia for Epic Resorts aka Vail-owned resorts.

-Rocky Mountain Super Pass – Winter Park/Mary Jane + Copper + Days at Crested Butte and Steamboat.
-This pass is a total steal if you are wanting to ski a few areas in Colorado.
+Rocky Mountain Super Pass – With this super pass, you get Winter Park/Mary Jane + Copper + Days at Crested Butte, and Steamboat.
+It is a total steal if you want to ski in a few areas.

-Mountain Collective – This pass is great if you are planning to ski in Colorado and California, Utah, New Mexico or Wyoming.
-This pass includes two days at Aspen/Snowmass, Telluride, Jackson Hole, Taos, Squaw Valley, Sun Valley and a few other great resorts.
+Mountain Collective – A great ski pass for Colorado, California, Utah, New Mexico, or Wyoming.
+It includes two days at Aspen/Snowmass, Telluride, Jackson Hole, Taos, Squaw Valley, Sun Valley, and a few other amazing resorts.

 Epic Pass – I-70 Resorts

-Keystone, Breckenridge, Vail & Beaver Creek are the closest resorts to Denver *with a place to stay*.
-Arapahoe Basin and Loveland are the closest slopes to Denver but are only a ski hill with nowhere to stay the night.
+Keystone, Breckenridge, Vail, and Beaver Creek are the closest resorts to Denver with accommodations.
+Arapahoe Basin and Loveland are the closest slopes, but unfortunately, are only a ski hill with nowhere to stay overnight.

-Keystone – I have only skied her a few times but have really enjoyed it.
-Keystone has super long runs, so you don’t always feel like your skiing to the next lift There’s a big terrain park and area for ski school.
-The “town” is just the resort at the base so this is a super walkable option with great transportation.
+Keystone – I have only skied here a few times but really enjoyed it.
+Keystone has super long runs, so you don’t always feel like your skiing to the next lift.
+There’s a big terrain park and a ski school with its own designated area.
+The “town” is just the resort at the base, so very walkable with great transportation.

-Breckenridge – Breck is the largest, town-wise of the i-70 resorts.
-The town is situated at the base of the slopes so you can walk from the lift to town.
-The historic downtown creates a real mountain town feel with great shopping, restaurant and bars.
-Personally, I think Breck has the greatest nightlife too.
-For the non-skiers you can stroll downtown, shop, eat and enjoy the almost weekly festivals like the world’s longest largest shot ski and ice sculptures competition.
-Read my Guide to Breckenridge here.
+Breckenridge – Breck is the largest in terms of “town” for the I-70 resorts.
+It is situated at the base of the slopes, so you can walk from the lift into town.
+The historic downtown creates a real mountain town-like feel with attractive shopping, restaurants, and bars.

-Vail – Vail is the greatest skiing in the world.
-The back bowls, Blue Sky Basin… seriously hitting a powder day in Vail is what ski dreams are made of!
-Ideally, you can snag a spot in Vail Village but its a pretty penny.
-Lions Head is the next village over which is also a great spot to stay and you can ski between the two.
+Vail – Vail is by far the greatest skiing in the world.
+From the back bowls to Blue Sky Basin, hitting a powder day here is seriously what ski dreams are made of!
+Ideally, you can snag a spot in Vail Village but it’s a pretty penny.
+Lionhead is the next village over and a great spot to stay where you can ski between the two.

-The adorable European design village is packed with shops and restaurants great of the non-skiers and apres ski.
-If you don’t stay in either village there are plenty of places to stay throughout the valley but you will have to bus or drive to the slopes.
-Parking in Vail is not free unless you can snag a free spot on the road FYI.
+The adorable European-inspired village is packed with shops and restaurants.
+It is great for the non-skiers and après ski.
+If you don’t stay in either village, there are plenty of places to stay throughout the valley.
+However, keep in mind, you have to bus or drive to the slopes.
+Parking in Vail is not free unless you can snag a spot on the road.

-The Eagle County Regional Airport is about 45 minutes from Vail with direct flights from New York, Miami, Chicago, Atlanta, DC, and LA daily.
+The Eagle County Regional Airport is about 45 minutes from Vail with daily direct flights from New York, Miami, Chicago, Atlanta, DC, and LA.

-If you are unsure of what I-70 resort you want to ski you can split the difference and stay in Frisco or Silverthorn.
-This puts you 15 minutes from Keystone, 30 from Breck and Vail and 45 to Beaver Creek.
+If you are unsure of what I-70 resort you want to ski at, you can split the difference and stay in Frisco or Silverthorn.
+This puts you 15 minutes away from Keystone, 30 minutes from Breck as well as Vail, and 45 minutes from Beaver Creek.

 Winter Park + Copper Mountain

-Winter Park + Maryjane – Just before The Eisenhower Tunnel on I-70 hang a right on 40 and head over Berthoud Pass, soon you will find yourself in beautiful Winter Park.
-Locals love Winter Park/Mary Jane for the great terrain and lack of traffic and crowds.
-You can stay at the resort next to the mountain or down the road in town.
-With free parking and buses, it’s easy to stay in town rather than the resort.
-Winter Park is definitely a quieter town but does have a great live music venue that is always bumping.
-Lift Ticket deals here.
+Winter Park + Maryjane – Just before the Eisenhower Tunnel on I-70, hang a right on 40, and head over Berthoud Pass, soon you will find yourself in beautiful Winter Park.
+Locals love Winter Park/Mary Jane for the beautiful terrain that lacks traffic and crowds.
+You can either stay at the resort next to the mountain or down the road in town.
+With free parking and buses, it’s easy to stay local rather than the resort.
+Winter Park is definitely a quieter town but has a fun live music venue, which is always bumping.
+Explore deals for lift ticket here.

-Last March I randomly won a trip to Glenwood Springs and passes to Sunlight Mountain.
-Sunlight is super small and about 3 hours from Denver.
-We actually loved skiing Sunlight and exploring the Roaring Fork Valley, great if you’re looking for a cheap day of skiing + hot springs.
+A few years ago, I randomly won a trip to Glenwood Springs and passes to Sunlight Mountain.
+Sunlight is super small and about a three-hour drive from Denver.
+We actually loved skiing here and exploring the Roaring Fork Valley.
+A great spot if you’re looking for a cheap and cheerful day of skiing plus hot springs.
 Read more about our trip here.

 3+ Hours but Worth the Drive…

-Telluride – I haven’t skied Telluride since I was a little but it is one of the most beautiful places in the world!
-This tiny box town nestled in the San Juan Mountains is what you imagine a ski town to look like.
-A 6-hour drive from Denver your best bet is to fly into Montrose or Durango and drive from there.
+Telluride – I haven’t skied Telluride since I was little, but it truly is one of the most beautiful places in the world!
+This tiny box village, nestled in the San Juan Mountains, is what you imagine a ski town to look like.
+It is a six-hour drive from Denver, so your best bet is to fly into Montrose or Durango, then drive from there.

-Now that you know where to ski, what to pack!?!
-Check our my complete packing guide here.
+Now that you know where to ski, next, you’re thinking “what to pack!?!”
+Not to worry!
+You can check out my full packing guide